keankj/Getting_and_Cleaning_Data_Project/Codebook.md

 fbodybodygyrojerkmag-std
 ```

+Brackets are removed and names are set to lowercase for the feature names.

-3) Uses descriptive activity names to name the activities in the dataset.
+3) Read `activity_labels.txt` and store the data in a variable named "activities".
+Underscores are removed and names are set to lowercase for the activity names.
+Uses descriptive activity names to name the activities in the dataset.
+The 6 activities are as follows:
 ```
 walking
 walkingupstairs